"I often painted fragments of things because it seemed to make my statement as well as or better than the whole could." - Georgia O'Keeffe

 Accentuation can be a great way to let one object in the composition have predominance over the whole.

-Accentuation works best when used sparingly.
+Accentuation in art works best when used sparingly.
 If everything is accentuated, then nothing is.

 Similar to magnification and accentuation, distortion of nature can allow for a fresh new approach toward understanding the world as we know it.